curtis86/spaceweather-cli/README.md

 Last Update: Tue Oct 13 19:44:16 AEDT 2015
 ```

+## Notes

+From time to time, data measurements by ACE can include a bad or missing data record.
+This will be presented as *bad data* in script output.

 ## Disclaimer

 I'm not a programmer, but I do like to make things!
 Please use this at your own risk.